Tuna Fishing Techniques in Los Cabos – Yellowfin Guide by Local Captains

 Quick Answer

 The most reliable tuna techniques in Los Cabos are live bait slow trolling, chunking, and deep vertical jigging.
-When tuna are foaming on top, poppers & stickbaits can trigger explosive bites.
-We choose the method based on bird activity, current lines, water temp breaks, and how the school is behaving that morning.
+When tuna are foaming on top, poppers and stickbaits can trigger explosive bites.
+We choose the method based on bird activity, current lines, water temperature breaks, and how the school is behaving that morning.

 Proof beats promises.
 These are real clients landing yellowfin tuna in Los Cabos with our crew.